EvanHahn/apiguide/build_and_publish/index.rst

 .. recommended::

-   Agencies are encouraged to make all digital services available as an API,
+   Agencies are encouraged to make all digital services available as an API.

 .. recommended::